laothomas01/Monkey-Capped/README.md

 # Monkey-Capped
 ## Game Summary
-  Inspired by the buddhist proverb Speak No Evil, See No Evil, Speak No Evil, play as three handicapped monkeys that must work together through treacherous jungles and cities to ensure their survival.
+  Inspired by the buddhist proverb Speak No Evil, See No Evil, Hear No Evil, play as three handicapped monkeys that must work together through treacherous jungles and cities to ensure their survival.
   - Monkey 1: has legs, but no arms and tongue.